What do you see when you visit a city like Athens?

 The first thing you notice when you arrive in Athens is the graffiti.
 It is everywhere and rather than fight it, Athens has embraced it wholeheartedly to become a living, breathing art gallery.

 Manos, from Dopios, an Athens based company that specialises in introducing travellers to locals in over 80 countries, took us on a colourful walking tour of the street art of Athens.
-They’ll be more on this in a forthcoming post.

 Did you know that you can drive from the centre of Athens to the beach in just 15 minutes?
 We spent a wonderful day at YaBanaki Beach, a private beach a little further out of town.
 The water was chilly so early in the season but it was crystal clear and so inviting that I just had to go in …twice.

 We learnt the art of tsipouro tasting with Athens Insiders, founded by a group of avid travellers, offering tailor-made authentic experiences showing you Athens through the eyes of locals.